Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 While some minor maintenance is budgeted monthly, larger routine tasks or clusters of small repairs can deplete regular funds.
 Your reserve can cover things like tree trimming, gutter cleaning, or repairing multiple small items identified during an inspection.
 This helps prevent small issues from becoming expensive problems.

-Tenant turnover costs
+Tenant turnover and vacancy costs

 Property taxes and insurance